-We are currently booked until December 2016 and potentially until April 2017.
+We are usually booked for six months or longer ahead of time.
 We have a waiting list but if you wish to apply for a future date, we suggest the following.

 Under our section Purposes and Policy we describe the criteria whereby we appoint writers, what we offer which includes bursaries, also duration of residencies and obligations in return.

 Under Contact Us you will see how to reach us to enquire by post, e-mail or phone.
 Having done this, please apply by writing to us an old-fashioned letter, not more than two A4 sheets and also send a curriculum vitae about your background, achievements and future aims.

 Tell us why you want a residency; do you need time and privacy or have you financial, personal, housing or medical needs or are you just tired?

 Applicants from outside the UK and Ireland are received but there must be a valid reason to justify a visit, such as study or attendance at a conference.